 Herby couscous salad with tinned salmon and a minty yogurt dressing.
 You can use any seasonal veg in this salad - mangetout, sugar snap peas, radishes etc. For a winter version, try replacing the fresh herbs with spices such as paprika and garlic, swap the cucumber for some cooked peas or lightly steamed broccoli and use vacuum-packed beetroot in place of cherry tomatoes.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use a jug to measure liquids; use balance/digital scales; chop using bridge/claw technique; snip herbs with scissors; tear herbs; use a citrus squeezer/zester.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use a jug to measure liquids; use balance/digital scales; cut using bridge/claw technique safely; snip herbs with scissors; use a tin opener safely; tear herbs; use a citrus squeezer/zester; season to taste.

-2 medium bowls, 1 small bowl, kettle, can opener, fork, knife, chopping board, citrus zester/juicer, spoon.
+2 medium bowls, 2 small bowls, weighing scales, kettle, can opener, fork, knife, scissors, chopping board, citrus zester/juicer, spoon.

 Gluten | Milk | Fish